Scan Science and Technology

 : Snakebite envenoming is a serious global public health problem, and international initiatives, under the coordination of the World Health Organization and its regional offices, are being developed to reduce the impact of this neglected tropical disease.
 The global availability of safe and effective Antivenoms is one of the key aspects in this global strategy.
 This review discusses the role of public Antivenom manufacturing laboratories for ensuring the supply of Antivenoms.
 The difficulties faced by public laboratories are discussed, together with some tasks that need to be implemented for strengthening them.
 In addition, the concept of ‘redundancy’ in the supply of Antivenoms is emphasized, as a way to cope with the risks associated with the provision of Antivenoms by few manufacturers.
 In general, the public sector should play a leading role, in Antivenom availability and other aspects as well, within the global struggle to reduce the mortality and morbidity caused by snakebite envenoming.

-Geoffrey K Isbister – 2nd expert on this subject based on the ideXlab platform
+Geoffrey K Isbister – One of the best experts on this subject based on the ideXlab platform.

 Current research into snake Antivenoms, their mechanisms of action and applications.Biochemical Society Transactions, 2020Co-Authors: Anjana Silva, Geoffrey K IsbisterAbstract: